Sounds to Sounds

 If you are participating in the brevet, you must make a $100 donation to a charity of your choice.
 And of course you can add personal value to your journey and fund raise more money for the charity you are supporting.
 Besides this donation, all entrants are asked to offset your carbon emissions from travelling to the start and from the end of the brevet (you can do that easily here).

 Note [Dec 2022]: Currently the vehicle traffic between Te Anau and Milford Sound road is quite low - making this destination enjoyable.
 Prior to the Covid restrictions the road capacity was saturated which made it unpleasant and dangerous to ride.
-We expect traffic volumes to slowly increase as Covid restrictions ease and tourism returns.
-When that happens it will be important to avoid the shuttle-bus rush - they all leave Te Anau between 10 am to 12 noon.
+We expect traffic volumes to increase as tourism returns.
+When that happens it will be important to avoid the shuttle-bus rush hours - they all leave Te Anau between 10 am to 12 noon.

 Note [Dec 2022]: Currently the vehicle traffic between Te Anau and Milford Sound road is quite low - making this destination enjoyable.
 Prior to the Covid restrictions the road capacity was saturated which made it unpleasant and dangerous to ride.
-We expect traffic volumes to slowly increase as Covid restrictions ease and tourism returns.
-When that happens it will be important to avoid the shuttle-bus rush - they all leave Te Anau between 10 am to 12 noon.
+We expect traffic volumes to increase as tourism returns.
+When that happens it will be important to avoid the shuttle-bus rush hours - they all leave Te Anau between 10 am to 12 noon.

 Sounds to Sounds illustrated book